-- a such terms are appropriate as between the carrier and the receiver; and - b the bill of lading incorporates specified terms of the charter party and does not purport to incorporate all the charter party terms in general.
+- a the terms are appropriate as between the carrier and the receiver; and - b the bill of lading incorporates specified terms of the charter party and does not purport to incorporate all the charter party terms in general.

-'Congenbill' bills of lading are, however, deemed to automatically incorporate all terms of the charter party.
+However, Congenbill bills of lading are deemed to automatically incorporate all terms of the charter party.